 - a caregiver whose parenting left something to be desired, leading to distance in the relationship

-- children she doesn’t know as well as she wants to (due to a long-term absence, divorce, a drug problem that has been overcome, etc.)
+- children they don’t know as well as they want to (due to a long-term absence, divorce, a drug problem, etc.)

-- a childhood friend she grew apart from after an argument
+- a childhood friend they grew apart from after an argument…

 How the Character May Prepare for This Goal: